Chicago hosts 2018 James Beard Awards

 Over in the Chicago French Market, Tucson's Visitor's Bureau was handing out free Sonoran hot dogs, courtesy of El Guero Canelo.
 The restaurant, which is legendary in its hometown, will be honored as one of America's Classics.

-The Sonoran hot dod is a bacon-wrapped dog with pinto beans, onions, tomatoes and jalapenos, drizzled with mustard and mayo, served in a Mexican bolillo roll.
+The Sonoran hot dog is a bacon-wrapped dog with pinto beans, onions, tomatoes and jalapenos, drizzled with mustard and mayo, served in a Mexican bolillo roll.

 "The bun makes a big difference, 'cause it's a fluffier, really great cradle for all these toppings," said Dan Gibson, from Visit Tucson.